Does anyone read the fine print of an insurance policy? Not many!

 Dwelling Coverage

-Dwelling insurance coverage protects the physical structure of your house.
-It helps cover the cost of damage to the building that occurs from a covered loss such as fire or vandalism.
+Home insurance protects the physical structure of your house.
+It helps cover the cost of damage to the building from a covered loss, such as fire or vandalism.

 Dwelling protection may also cover any permanent fixtures in your home, such as appliances, and attached structures, such as a garage.

-If your home is a total loss, dwelling coverage helps cover the cost to rebuild it.
-When choosing a coverage amount, you should get enough indemnity to cover the cost to rebuild your home at current costs.
+If your home is a total loss, dwelling coverage helps cover the cost of rebuilding it.
+When choosing a coverage amount, you should get enough indemnity to cover the cost of rebuilding your home at current costs.

 Personal Property Coverage